Cooperzilla/Macro-Language/readme.md

 >usage - alert/(title)/(text)/(optional button name)
 >
 >>examples:
->>- alert/info/this is infornation
+>>- alert/info/this is information
->>- alert/title/infornation/ok
+>>- alert/title/information/ok
->>- alert/this is a title/infornation or something/conform
+>>- alert/this is a title/information or something/conform
 </details>

 <details>